 In reality Milwaukee's northern European heritage never disappeared.
 Its influence survived, despite such setbacks as World War I's repressive effect on the German community and Prohibition's nearly fatal blow to the city's brewing industry.
 The period following World War II brought massive development.

 Today, Milwaukee is the largest city in Wisconsin, and while formerly known as the “machine shop of America,” the service and technology sectors have experienced the most rapid growth in recent years.
-Some of the companies that call Milwaukee home include Briggs & Stratton, Harley-Davidson, Johnson Controls, Manpower, Northwestern Mutual and Rockwell Automation.
+Some companies that call Milwaukee home include Harley-Davidson, Johnson Controls, Northwestern Mutual and Rockwell Automation.

 But what really has made Milwaukee famous is beer.
 Though other industries have dethroned the king since 1889, the brewing industry remains synonymous with the city.
-Milwaukee’s beer heritage can be explored at the Pabst Mansion, the Miller Brewery Tour & Visitor Center and smaller microbreweries found throughout the city.
-Lakefront Brewery, 1872 N. Commerce St., and Sprecher Brewing Co., 701 W. Glendale Ave., are microbreweries that offer tours and tastings; phone (414) 372-8800 and (414) 964-2739, respectively.
-While City Hall and the ornate Pabst Theater, both built in the 1890s in the Flemish Renaissance style, reflect Milwaukee’s European heritage, the city’s newest icon is the Milwaukee Art Museum expansion with its unusual wings that open and close over a sunlit atrium on the Lake Michigan shore.
+Milwaukee’s beer heritage can be explored at Pabst Mansion, the Miller Brewery Tour & Visitor Center and smaller microbreweries in the city.
+Lakefront Brewery, 1872 N. Commerce St., and Sprecher Brewing Co., 701 W. Glendale Ave., offer tours and tastings; phone (414) 372-8800 and (414) 964-2739, respectively.
+While City Hall and the ornate Pabst Theater, built in the 1890s in the Flemish Renaissance style, reflect Milwaukee’s European heritage, the city’s newest icon is the Milwaukee Art Museum expansion with its unusual wings that open and close over a sunlit atrium on Lake Michigan's shore.

-The 90-acre lakefront park area also boasts the science and technology museum Discovery World at Pier Wisconsin , along with the 75-acre Henry Maier Festival Park, home to the city’s numerous ethnic festivals.
-In the heart of the city, visitors can stroll along an impressive three-mile-long RiverWalk to restaurants and micro-brew pubs.
-Stop at Wells Street along the river for a look at the brass, life-sized statue of Fonzie – an homage to one of television's favorite characters from the show “Happy Days.”
+The 90-acre lakefront park area also boasts the science and technology museum Discovery World at Pier Wisconsin , and the 75-acre Henry Maier Festival Park, home to numerous ethnic festivals.
+In the heart of the city, visitors can stroll along the three-mile-long RiverWalk to restaurants and microbrew pubs.
+Stop at Wells Street along the river for a look at the life-sized statue of Fonzie – one of television's favorite characters from the show “Happy Days.”

 By CarFrom the north, I-43 provides controlled access into downtown Milwaukee.
 I-94 affords direct access to the downtown area from Chicago and other southern points.
 From the west, I-94 is the controlled-access highway into the city.
 Bypassing the metropolitan area to the south and west, I-894 provides the best connection for the I-94 through corridor.
 Lake Express offers 2.5-hour car-ferry trips from Muskegon, Mich., to Milwaukee; phone (866) 914-1010 for rates and schedule.